Y-Power/overview/readme.txt

 == Description ==

-A minimalist yet colorful responsive theme, OverView delivers a one-page browsing experience: all posts can be dynamically shown one by one on the OverView Display -available as page templates- by clicking on simple navigation buttons, helping engagement with your content.
+A minimalist yet colorful Gutenberg ready responsive theme, OverView delivers a one-page browsing experience: all posts can be dynamically shown one by one on the OverView Display -available as page templates- by clicking on simple navigation buttons, helping engagement with your content.

 OverView is based on Underscores, powered by the WordPress REST API and features a grid or list blog layout, a page and blog template, an unlimited Google font selection for Site Title and document, many color schemes, several styled widgets, social menus and wide layouts with CSS grid and flex support -including fallbacks for older devices.
+All free (GNU GPL), because the best things in life are.

 All free (GNU GPL), because the best things in life are.